 so that you're not causing traffic issues with the people still climbing.
 Many people take the Climbing Trail

 is actually less crowded.
 You'll come back to the fork with the Climbing Trail

 and can take the same paved/cobblestone path back to the visitor center/parking area.

-Seongsan actually means "Castle Mountain" in Korea, not "Sunrise Peak" both names are fitting though.
+Seongsan actually means "Castle Mountain" in Korean, not "Sunrise Peak", though both names are fitting.
 Sunrise Peak was only formed about 5000 years ago.
 It was declared a National Monument in 2000, a UNESCO World Natural Heritage site in 2007, certified as a Global Geopark in 2010, and named one of the new Seven Wonders of the World in 2011.